 Task Lighting Buyer's Guide Page 13

 Are you having trouble sewing, reading, or typing because of inadequate and incorrect lighting?
 A task lamp should allow you to do intricate and detailed work with the least amount of eye strain and fatigue.
-Task lamps have been specially designed to direct lighting to efficiently perform task or hobbies that require more illumination than a table lamp can achieve.
+Desk lamps & task lamps have been specially designed to direct lighting to efficiently perform task or hobbies that require more illumination than a table lamp can achieve.
 Smart businesses already know that efficient task lighting makes financial sense, in that proper lighting boosts productivity in their workers.